 Whatever strategy you take, once you have selected your route and the rough location of your next tree, you want to move to that location quickly and efficiently with minimum movement.
 A planter once asked a super highballer how many times he bends up and down every day, jokingly expecting a very high number, since that planter planted 5000 or more trees a day.
 But the highballer jokingly responded “once”, meaning they are hunched over pretty well much of the day, darting to their next plantable spot like a spider close to the ground.
 For such a fast planter there is no time to stand erect and walk graciously to the next spot.

 As you slither efficiently towards your next spot immediately after successfully planting your previous tree, you already want to be fumbling in your bag for your next tree, so that it is properly positioned in your planting hand and ready to deliver.
 Your shovel hand raises.
 You approach your next spot and already plan where you will take your first plunge.
 Hopefully your choice will be a good one and the blade sinks deep enough into the ground with minimal effort.
-Other times you may have to place your foot on one of the kickers to help force the blade into the ground.
-Or use two hands to wriggle it in.
-But one of them could already be holding the tree plug at the same time, so that you do not have to waste time fidgeting for it from your bag once you do make your hole.
+Other times you may have to place your foot on one of the kickers (the top horizontal part of the blade) to help force the blade into the ground.
+Or use two hands on the handle to wriggle it in.
+Simply keep holding onto your unplanted tree while doing so.

 Or after attempting to plunge the blade into your chosen micro site, you might decide it was not the best one and prod further.
-You have to quickly calculate whether it will be more prudent to keep struggling with the present choice, or move on to find a better one.
+You have to quickly calculate whether it will be more prudent to keep struggling with the present choice, or move on to better pasture.

 Either way, once you have dedicated yourself to a particular spot, you want the shovel blade deep enough in the ground to allow for a straight plug.
-If your plug is not straight the checker might dig it up and fail you for it <link to checking requirements and procedures etc.> .
+If your plug is not straight the checker might dig it up and fail you for it.